Pride Month 2021

 How would you say your style has evolved since your student film p o s t h u m o u s?

 I hope it has, tremendously, I think that short film is super dialogue heavy which no longer interests me now.
-Dialogue is my least favorite aspect or filmmaking tool, I feel that short was really me experimenting.
+Dialogue is my least favourite aspect or filmmaking tool, I feel that short was really me experimenting.
 Also, a later short film I made CYPRESS (2014) was maybe a reaction to Posthumous, by instead trying to tell a story minimally.
 CYPRESS was also an evolution by also trying to be more personal and open about myself.

 I’m so happy many people have responded favourable to that one.